Artie Lange: 2008–2009: Various projects and Stern Show departure

 Lange relapsed on heroin once more in April 2009.
 To help him cope with withdrawals, Lange hired two former New York City police officers for support in his recovery and lost 50 pounds in the following six months.
-He later revealed a $200,000 offer to appear on Celebrity Rehab with Dr. Drew that he had declined.

 On June 15, 2009, Lange made a controversial appearance on the first episode of Joe Buck Live, exchanging insults with host Joe Buck that HBO Sports president Ross Greenburg said "bordered on bad taste" with a "mean-spirited" tone.
 The show was cancelled two episodes later.
 Buck defended Lange's comments and wrote the foreword to his second book.

 In July 2009, Lange was charged of driving under the influence of an intoxicant and careless driving after he became involved in a minor traffic accident in New Jersey.
 In October 2009, Lange took one week off from The Howard Stern Show, citing depression and a "mini nervous breakdown".
 His second stand up DVD and CD, Jack and Coke, was released a month later.
 Lange recorded the set at Gotham Comedy Club in New York City earlier in the year, and is composed of material that Lange had written over the past four years of his career, some of which dated back to 15 years, which Lange developed further and felt it was suitable to put on a recording.
 Jack and Coke reached number one on the iTunes Comedy Albums chart and entered its Top 20 Albums chart.
 It was also released as a DVD, which Comedy Central aired as a special in January 2010.

 In November 2009, Lange cancelled his stand-up gigs booked for the rest of the year and throughout 2010.
 He felt "really beat" from work and needed time to recover from his heroin relapse that April, write new stand-up material, and work on a second book, which he had begun writing under the working title College Is for Losers.
 In an interview around this time Lange said, "The combination of the road and morning radio hasn't killed me, but it's come close.
 If I keep doing it, it will".

 The situation culminated on December 9, 2009, when Lange showed up at The Howard Stern Show having spent the previous seven hours drinking whiskey and taking painkillers, which affected his performance on the air.
 During a commercial break, Sirius management told Lange to go home; he was granted time off from the show.
 He voluntarily checked in at a rehab facility on Long Island to cope with withdrawals, but he "hated everything about it", and left eight days later, on December 23.
 Upon his return home, Lange spent the next several days in his apartment on an alcohol and pill binge.